South Florida Privacy Hedge Specialists

 If you only read this section, read this.

-The rest of the list, including Areca palm, Viburnum, Ficus, and Silver Buttonwood, all have specific situations where they are the right call.
+The rest of the list, including Walter's viburnum, Simpson's stopper, Areca palm, Viburnum, Ficus, and Silver Buttonwood, each have specific situations where they are the right call.
 None of them are the right default for most South Florida homes.

 This page ranks each option honestly, with the yards and conditions it belongs on and the ones it does not.
-If you want a shortcut, a Clusia hedge solves the privacy problem for the largest share of yards in Miami, Fort Lauderdale, and West Palm Beach.
+If you want a shortcut: Clusia on sun, Podocarpus on shade, Cocoplum on the coast.

 The ranking, in order.